 Data management plans (DMPs) are documents accompanying research proposals and project outputs.
-They describe data and tools employed in scientific investigations, mostly in free-form text.
-DMPs are often seen as an administrative exercise and not as an integral part of research practice.
+DMPs are created as free-form text and describe the data and tools employed in scientific investigations.
+They are often seen as an administrative exercise and not as an integral part of research practice.

-There is now widespread recognition that the DMP can have more thematic, machine-actionable richness with added value for all stakeholders: researchers, funders, repository managers, research administrators, data librarians, etc. The larger goal is to improve the experience for all involved by exchanging information across research tools and systems and embedding DMPs in existing workflows.
+There is now widespread recognition that the DMP can have more thematic, machine-actionable richness with added value for all stakeholders: researchers, funders, repository managers, research administrators, data librarians, and others.
+The research community is moving toward a shared goal of making DMPs machine-actionable to improve the experience for all involved by exchanging information across research tools and systems and embedding DMPs in existing workflows.
 This will enable parts of the DMP to be automatically generated and shared, thus reducing administrative burdens and improving the quality of information within a DMP.